-- Prepping your tofu by slicing and draining it on some paper towels.
+- Prepare your tofu by slicing and draining it on some paper towels.
 Dab the tofu to remove excess water.

-- Cook the eggplant and mushrooms - Using the same pan as the tofu (wipe out any burnt parts), add some more oil, heat the pan up again and add in the mushrooms and eggplant.
+- Cook the mushrooms and eggplant: Using the same pan as the tofu (wipe out any burnt parts), add some more oil, heat the pan up again and add in the mushrooms and eggplant.
 Add just a little splash of the sauce (you'll add the rest at the end).
-Stir fry until browned and until the mushrooms are soft.
-The time will vary depending on the heat of your stove, I cooked mine for a total of about 8-10 minutes.
+Stir fry until browned and the mushrooms are soft.
+The time will vary depending on the heat of your stove, I cooked mine for a total of 8-10 minutes.

-- Turn the heat to low and add noodles to the pan and drizzle in more of the sauce.
+- Turn the heat to low, add the noodles to the pan, and drizzle in more of the sauce.
 You might not use all of it (and it's on the sweet side), so start with about half, adding more later as you taste.
-Add the tofu back into the pan, a few handfuls of greens, the scallions and toss everything together.
-Taste and add more of the sauce, or salt/pepper if you wish.
+Add the tofu back into the pan along with a few handfuls of greens and the scallions and toss everything together.
+Taste and add more of the sauce, or salt and pepper if you wish.